fuadfaut/CryptShield/README.md

 Built with **Tauri v2**, **React 19**, **TypeScript**, and **Tailwind CSS v4**.

-> 🎵 **Vibe Coded** — This entire project was built through vibe coding with AI (Gemini CLI + Claude).
+> Warning! ⚠️ **Vibe Coded** — This entire project was built through vibe coding with AI (Gemini CLI + Claude).
 From architecture decisions to pixel-perfect UI, every line was crafted collaboratively in a human–AI pair programming session.

 ![CryptShield Screenshot](public/CryptShield.png)